 Focus on Reflection and Inquiry

-We believe learning is a social practice.
-Therefore, we recruit a diverse group of the best and brightest students, and faculty conduct courses in a collaborative environment that helps students best take advantage of the knowledge, insights and experiences of their peers.
+Faculty conduct courses in a collaborative environment that helps a diverse group of outstanding students best take advantage of the knowledge, insights and experiences of their peers.

 An informal gathering of prospective students, staff, instructors and current students.